ajperry2/mapillary_pipeline/README.md

 Awesome template_pipeline created by ajperry2

-## Run
+## Make Options

-Use these make sub arguments for these reasons
+Use these make sub arguments for various development utility

 |   Command	|   Effect	|